ReactiveCocoa/ReactiveCocoa/README.md

 ### KVO
 KVO is a special case when it comes to lifetime.
 If the normal rules applied, you'd end up causing retain cycles all over the place.

 Instead, sbscribables for a KVO property send the `completed` event when the observing object is deallocated.
-This tears down the subscribable and its subscribers.
+This falls under case (1) above, so it tears down the subscribable and its subscribers.

 ### Disposables
 The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
 That disposable encapsulates the tasks necessary to clean up the subscription.
-You can call `-dispose` on a disposable to end your subscription.
+You can call `-dispose` on a disposable to end your subscription manually.

 ## It's ugly!
 OK I might grant you that.
 Beauty is in the eye of the beholder and all that.
-We've played with a lot of different formatting styles so try to find one that's both concise and readable.
+We've played with a lot of different formatting styles to try to find one that's both concise and readable.
 The examples are in the style we currently use.

 That said, it's also a matter of getting used to what a different kind of code looks like.
 Give it time.
 It might grow on you.